Baron-Huang/AicMMC/README.md

 ## :rocket: Pipeline

-Here's an overview of our **Globally Generalizable Causal-interaction Multimodal Large Language Model Constructs Next-generation Continuous Score System (CaiMM)** method:
+Here's an overview of our **Actively-interpretable Clustering with Multi-order Mixing Circuits (AicMMC)** method:

 ![Figure 1](./images/xxx.png)